ingra-ai/ingra/README.md

 ## Authentication

-We're just using [Magic Link AUTH](https://owasp.org/www-chapter-vancouver/assets/presentations/2020-08_The_Evolution_of_Authentication.pdf) to authenticate user.
+We're using [Magic Link AUTH](https://owasp.org/www-chapter-vancouver/assets/presentations/2020-08_The_Evolution_of_Authentication.pdf) to authenticate user.

 Therefore, the following configuration is needed